lsst-dm/dmtn-224/index.rst

 * **created_at**: When the code was issued

 The Redis key is set to expire in one hour, which is the length of time for which the code is valid.
+As soon as the code is redeemed for a JWT, it is deleted from Redis, so it cannot be used again.
-Codes are not stored anywhere else, so once they expire or are redeemed, they are permanently deleted.
+Codes are not stored anywhere else, so once they expire or are redeemed they are permanently forgotten.

 The code JSON document is encrypted with Fernet_ in exactly the same way that token information is encrypted.